MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: More Details for Dataset Construction

-As shown in Appendix~\ref{subsec:qa_query}, all QA tasks in this study are strictly limited to binary judgment questions and multiple-choice questions.
-During answer generation, we adopt a dual-track strategy.
-For tasks that can be logically derived from Edge\_tab and Vertex\_tab, ground-truth answers are automatically generated using Python scripts.
-For more complex tasks that cannot be fully covered by rule-based logic, the Gemini-3-Flash~\cite{google2025gemini3flash} model is invoked for reasoning-based answer generation.
+All QA tasks are formulated as binary judgment or multiple-choice questions.
+Ground-truth answers that can be derived from \textit{Edge\_tab} and \textit{Vertex\_tab} are generated using deterministic Python programs.
+For tasks that cannot be fully covered by rule-based procedures, Gemini-3-Flash~\cite{google2025gemini3flash} generates preliminary answers, which are subsequently verified by human annotators.

-During model inference, we apply a structured extraction scheme that precisely captures predictions between two tags $<\text{answer\_begin}>$ and $<\text{answer\_end}>$ .
-To ensure absolute rigor of the benchmark data, all model-generated preliminary answers are subsequently verified and validated through manual inspection.